supabase/embeddings-generator/README.md

 Make sure to set `SUPABASE_SERVICE_ROLE_KEY`, and `OPENAI_KEY` as repository secrets in your repo settings (settings > secrets > actions).

+Then add your markdown files to the directory you specified with the `docs-root-path`.
+The action will convert the markdown files into embeddings and store them in your Supabase database.

 See the instructions in the [`headless-vector-search`](https://github.com/supabase/headless-vector-search) for more information on how to query your database from your website.

 ## Developers